 Anxiety is a major and growing health problem.
 According to research at Sydney University, 18.5% of women and 10.4% of men will suffer from one anxiety disorder or another at some time in their lives.
-As well as so-called generalised anxiety itself, they may suffer with panic disorder, phobias, or similar conditions.
-And a recent survey conducted in the UK by the Mental Health Foundation suggests that as many as seven million adults are suffering from anxiety in one form or another.
+As well as generalised anxiety disorder (GAD) itself, they may suffer with panic disorder, phobias, or similar conditions.
+There are estimated to be around 8 million people with anxiety in the UK.

 What is anxiety?

 Everyone is anxious or stressed at some time, especially faced with a frightening or threatening event, like a visit to the doctor or hospital, or an examination, or a driving test.
 And there is some evidence that anxiety is a natural response that has evolved to help humans cope with threats.
 It’s thought to be part of the so-called 'fight or flight response', and serves to prepare the body for action, either to fight the danger or run away, by triggering physiological changes including a tensing of muscles ready for action and a faster heartbeat to get more blood flowing to the brain and muscles.

 In most people, the anxiety levels soon drop back to normal, but some men and women have permanently high levels of anxiety.
 They anticipate problems, run to meet disasters, and worry excessively about most things, including health.
 For them, that slight chest pain becomes a heart attack, a cough, a sign of lung cancer and a dry eye heralds imminent blindness.

 Find out what stress does to the body.